Work Platform Accident Claim: Employer Duty To Ensure Your Safety When Working At Heights

 Specific legal guidance of the requirements imposed by law on your employer to ensure your safety when working at height on a platform are set out in The Work at Height Regulations 2005.

-The regulation deals generally when working at heights, but also gives specific guidance in Schedule 3 when work to help avoid work platform accidents.
+The regulation deals generally when working at heights, but also gives specific guidance in Schedule 3 to help avoid work platform accidents.

-If access to the work platform is gained by a ladder there are specific additional duties owed by your employer in relation to use of a ladder set out in my article ladder fall accident claims.
+If access to the work platform is gained by a ladder there are specific additional duties owed by your employer in relation to use of a ladder set out in our ladder fall accident claims article.

-What are the main duties your employer owes to prevent a work platform accident?
+What are the main duties your employer owes to ensure your safety?